aldimaulanaa/aldimaulanaa/README.md

 <h1 align="center">Hi <img src="https://github.com/krobus00/krobus00/blob/master/assets/wave.gif?raw=true" height="30">, I'm Aldi Maulana</h1>
 <h3 align="justify">Enthusiatic  software engineering with internship experience as a web developer.
-Web developer using with HTML, CSS, and JavaScript.
+Web developer using with NodeJs and PHP.
 To secure a web developer position that utilizes my expertise in Node.js, software development, and database technology to develop and implement program for web applications.</h3>

 - 💬 Ask me about **Node.js and PHP**